The Month of December

 December was originally the last month of the Roman calendar since the winter period was not assigned months.
 It originally consisted of 30 days, but its length was shortened to 29 days when King Numa Pompilius reformed the calendar and added the months of January and February around 700 BCE.
 During the Julian calendar reform, two days were added to December making it 31 days long.

-Twelfth Month in the Year
+Twelfth Month of the Year

 December is the twelfth month of the year in the Julian and Gregorian calendar and was the tenth month in the Roman calendar.
 It is the seasonal equivalent of June in the Southern Hemisphere.